 A Third Leg.
 A significant issue which we encounter regularly is when a number of separate wireless networks in the same locality are broadcasting on same channel or frequency.
 Normally this happens when two or more access points are from the same manufacturer and are set to a default channel.
 Manually changing the channel can help but you may find yourself back to square one if a further device gets installed.
 Our Cisco solution has the ability to automatically scan and change its channel to one that is presently available, saving you the headache before it ever becomes an issue allowing you to focus on your business.

-Entire Building WiFi.
+Entire Building Wi-Fi.
 Lets say that you occupy a building with a number of floors and each floor is large.
-The business you own is lets say a restaurant.
-You will need a WIFI system that will firstly give signal to the entire building, giving customers the free internet access they expect and also a second separate, highly secure WiFi network that’s prioitiesed for the management (EPOS) system.
-Typically installing a number of WIFI access points around the building will give you a number of different wireless networks that your device will connect to and disconnect from re-establishing a new connection every time they move about the building all while possibly interfering with each other and causing a headache to technically manage.
+The business you own is let's say a restaurant.
+You will need a Wi-Fi system that will firstly give signal to the entire building, giving customers the free internet access, they expect and also a second separate, highly secure Wi-Fi network that’s prioritised for the management (EPOS) system.
+Typically installing a number of Wi-Fi access points around the building will give you a number of different wireless networks that your device will connect to and disconnect from re-establishing a new connection every time they move about the building all while possibly interfering with each other and causing a headache to technically manage.
 With our Wi-Fi system we can install a single mesh wireless network with several wireless access points located around the building.
-Mobile devices automatically connect to the wireless network firstly then intelligently and seamlessly in the background connecting to the various WIFI access while you move around the premises.
-This system can be installed indoor or outdoors.
+Mobile devices automatically connect to the wireless network firstly then intelligently and seamlessly in the background connecting to the various Wi-Fi access while you move around the premises.
+This system can be installed indoors or outdoors.

-WiFi Installation Companies.
+Wi-Fi Installation.
 A commercial wireless installation should be able to give you insight into your wireless network so that you can properly administrate and modify the network so its not being burdened for all users by a few problem devices.
 Some of our systems facilitate an amazing level of information which is accessible remotely from any location in the world using an app.
 You can easily view who is currently connected and how much data they use, what URL’s they visit and what services they use.
-Using this information you can then easily block one or more website or services or simply block the users device.
+Using this information, you can then easily block one or more website or services or simply block the users device.